Arcensoth/noita-challenge-buffet/README.md

 ### Cursed perks

 - Heartbreak: maximum health can no longer be increased
+- Midas Curse: gold is now deadly and must be avoided

 ## Developer notes

 ### Capping all cases of maximum HP increase

-In order to get the heartbreak curse to work, all cases of maximum HP increase must be accounted for.
+In order to get Heartbreak to work, all cases of maximum HP increase must be accounted for.

 The following perks interact the player's maximum HP in some way: